 The DSPM-DE model was validated via the comparison with some experimental results reported in literature for two different salt solutions in presence of NF270 membranes (Oatley et al. 2012).
 The membrane parameters employed for the validation were taken equal to the ones taken in the reference work.
 As shown in Figure 8, there is a very good agreement between the experimental and the model results for both cases.

-Figure 8: Rejection experimental values (black dots) (Oatley et al. 2012) and trend simulated by the model in presence of NaCl or MgSO4 with NF270 membranes water flux through the NF membrane [m/s]
+Figure 8: Rejection experimental values (black dots) (Oatley et al. 2012) and trend simulated by the model in presence of NaCl or MgSO4 with NF270 membranes.

 6.4.
 NF Nomenclature